Read this divorced mom’s story about divorce at Christmas:

 I am unable to date because I am left with a deep mistrust of men.
 I want to go out and get the life I want, but I don’t have any idea what that is.
 I had the life I wanted and it has been stolen from me.
 I want to be a happy person for the kids sake as it is not good for them to see me depressed and sad all the time.

-The holidays are especially hard and to be honest I would rather not celebrate at all, instead just lock the door and stay in bed.
+Christmas is especially hard and to be honest I would rather not celebrate at all, instead just lock the door and stay in bed.
 Seeing other people and their perfect lives is so difficult and it is hard to fake it all the time that you are OK.
 I feel lost and hopeless.

 Most people, including me, at one time or another have felt like they want to lock the door and stay in bed because of a broken heart, whether due to divorce, or a bad breakup, or even a death of someone close to them.
 It’s an awful feeling and I’m so sorry for anyone who has to go through that.